Class ChopRandom

 The actual speed of this is going to vary wildly depending on the platform being benchmarked.
 It's hard to find a faster high-quality way to generate long values on GWT (this is, surprisingly, faster than generators like FourWheelRandom or WhiskerRandom on GWT at generating either int or long values, while this is likely half the speed of FourWheelRandom when generating long values on Java 17 HotSpot).
 ChopRandom has a guaranteed minimum period of 2 to the 32, and is very likely to have a much longer period for almost all initial states.

-This generator can be stable.
+This generator can be considered stable.
 It passes 64TB of PractRand testing without anomalies.

 The algorithm used here has four states purely to exploit instruction-level parallelism; one state is a counter (this gives the guaranteed minimum period of 2 to the 32), and the others combine the values of the four states across three variables.
 There's a complex tangle of dependencies across the states, but it is possible to invert the generator given a full 128-bit state; this is vital for its period and quality.